 In this mastering plugin, I have solo-ed the lower frequencies and have centered their stereo width.
 You can see by the vectorscope that the lows are in the centre of the spectrum.

 In this mastering plugin, I have solo-ed the higher frequency range, which has a wide frequency rage (as displayed in the vectorscope).

 For making your whole mix blend together better, we have learned an effective trick from professional musicians.
 That is to put your drums and effects in the same key (tonic note) as the rest of your track.

-Just like live players, whom tune their instruments to match the specific song they are going to play, you should be doing this too as an engineer.
-If your samples or stems are not already in the same key, use other samples that are, or use pitch shifting to transform them until they fully blend in.
+Just like live players, who tune their instruments to match the specific song they are going to play, you should be doing this too as an engineer.
+If your samples or stems are not already in the same key, use other samples that are, or use pitch shifting to transpose them until they fully blend in.

 Before we proceed with the actual mixing, you need to make sure that your individual stems are well prepared.
 Create clarity in the mix by removing the standard reverbs and delays added by the VSTs.